Dranelmek/ECS7019U-Advanced_Group_Project/README.md

 - datetime
 - deque from collections

+Change upload, to_video and video_path parameters to whatever you need (at bottom of file).

+Run process_video.py

 ### To run the backend tests
 Uncomment line 18 and line 51 in the index.js file located in the backend folder.

 Comment out line 19 and line 52 in the index.js file located in the backend folder.

 cd Backend npm test

-Change upload, to_video and video_path parameters to whatever you need.

-Run process_video.py